spaceomid/Documentation/docs/Load Test/Load-Test.md

 `k6 run --out influxdb=Grafana-server-address Load-Test.js`(Change the Load-Test.js to name of the loadtest file you want!)
 ## **Running InfluxDb and Grafana dashboar services**
 **For running InfluxDb and Grafana dashboard**
-{==IF THE DASHBOARD IS RUNNING JUST NAVIGATE TO YOUR GRAFANA HOME PAGE AND GO TO THE DASHBOARD SECTION!==}
+==IF THE DASHBOARD IS RUNNING JUST NAVIGATE TO YOUR GRAFANA HOME PAGE AND GO TO THE DASHBOARD SECTION!==
 IF YOU WANT TO SETUP THE DASHBOARD FOLLOW THE INSTRUCTION.
 You can access the latest configs from `git clone https://github.com/grafana/k6 && cd k6`.
 It Contains all the files and examples, However the file you need is the docker compose that is described Here: